JayMcConnon/DSS-Bot/docs/help/README.md

 ## If you are a discord server manager

-There is a command built into the bot that is restricted to the use of people with the `MANAGE_GUILD` permission, that will generate an invite to your discord and DM it to me.
+There is a command built into the bot to request help directly in your server.
+Use of this is restricted to the use of people with the `MANAGE_GUILD` permission, that will generate an invite to your discord and DM it to me.
 If you are asking for help that requires I debug something inside of your discord server, you can use this to generate this one time use invitation that is sent directly into the official discord.

+ Read more about the [Invite Developer command](/commands/general.html#invite-developer-to-discord).

 Developers and staff have access to a range of helpful things to help debug getting the bot setup to query your servers.